IEP Present Levels (PLAAFP) in Maryland

 What should present levels include in a Maryland IEP?

-In Maryland, the present levels of academic achievement and functional performance (PLAAFP) section is the foundation of the IEP and is required under COMAR 13A.05.01.09A(1).
-The PLAAFP must describe how the child's disability affects involvement and progress in the general education curriculum.
-For preschool children, it must describe how the disability affects participation in appropriate activities.
-Maryland requires that present levels be grounded in current evaluation data, including results of the most recent comprehensive evaluation conducted under COMAR 13A.05.01.05 and 13A.05.01.06 and any subsequent reevaluations.
-Present levels must address all areas of identified need and must include objective, measurable baseline data from which annual goals can be developed.
-The IEP Team in Maryland must include the regular education teacher, special education teacher or provider, a district representative, and the parent — consistent with federal requirements (34 CFR 300.321).
-Parent input and concerns must be documented and considered.
-Maryland's IEP forms, developed by MSDE, include a structured present levels section that prompts teams to address academic performance, functional skills, and the impact of the disability across all educational environments.
-For transition-age students (age 14+), present levels must include age-appropriate transition assessment results addressing the student's interests, preferences, and strengths as required by COMAR 13A.05.01.09A(3).
+In Maryland, the present levels of academic achievement and functional performance (PLAAFP) section is the foundation of the IEP and is required under COMAR 13A.05.01.09(A)(1).
+The PLAAFP must describe how the child's disability affects involvement and progress in the general education curriculum; for preschool children, it must describe how the disability affects participation in appropriate activities.
+Maryland requires that present levels be grounded in current evaluation data, including results of the most recent comprehensive evaluation conducted under COMAR 13A.05.01.05 and COMAR 13A.05.01.06 and any subsequent reevaluations.
+Present levels must address all areas of identified need and must include objective, measurable baseline data from which annual goals can be developed — each goal must flow logically from the present levels.
+The IEP Team must include the parent, at least one regular education teacher of the child, at least one special education teacher or provider, a representative of the LEA (county board of education) who is qualified to provide or supervise the provision of specially designed instruction and who has authority regarding commitment of LEA resources, an individual who can interpret the instructional implications of evaluation results, and the child when appropriate — consistent with 34 CFR 300.321 and COMAR 13A.05.01.07(A).
+Parent input, concerns, and information provided by the family must be documented and considered in developing the PLAAFP (COMAR 13A.05.01.09; 34 CFR 300.324(a)(1)(ii)).
+Maryland's MSDE-developed standardized IEP forms include a structured present levels section prompting teams to address academic performance, functional skills, communication, social-emotional functioning, and the impact of the disability across all educational environments.
+For transition-age students (age 14+), present levels must include results of age-appropriate transition assessments addressing the student's interests, preferences, strengths, and needs in education/training, employment, and independent living (COMAR 13A.05.01.09(A)(3)).
+Maryland requires evaluation reports and draft IEP to be provided to parents at least 5 business days before the eligibility or IEP meeting (COMAR 13A.05.01.07(D)), ensuring parents have time to review present levels data before the meeting.

 What Maryland Requires